UKLA National Conference

 Region(s): All of UK

-A programme of key note presentations and workshops will give delegates the opportunity to hear from author/illustrators, scholars and practitioners as they share insights and practical strategies that primary and secondary teachers can take back to the classroom.
-Areas covered include understanding and analysing picture books; using comics and graphic novels to engage and support English development in both the primary and secondary classrooms; and the power of visual literacy in Further Education.
+A programme of key note presentations and workshops will give delegates the opportunity to hear from authors, academics and practitioners as they share insights and practical strategies that primary and secondary teachers can take back to the classroom.

 Key note speakers: